City of Lawrence to add new programs to streamline building inspections, including video inspections

 A single-family home under construction along Cedar Grove Way in west Lawrence is shown on July 7, 2025.

-The City of Lawrence will add two new programs that aim to streamline the inspection process for contractors and residents in the city.
+The City of Lawrence will add two new programs that aim to streamline the building inspection process for contractors and residents in the city.

 The other new program, SelecTXT, would allow contractors to schedule inspections and check inspection results via text.
-The city says it would replace a phone call scheduling system, and contractors would not need to login to the city’s permitting and licensing software.
+The city says it would replace a phone call scheduling system and contractors would not need to log in to the city’s permitting and licensing software.
 Instead they can schedule, reschedule or cancel inspections with a simple text message.
 The city said that program should be live starting in October.